 Craving something oh so simple yet oh so delicious, that’s also low-carb?
-Look no further friends, because this Chocolate Chip Cookie Cake meets all the criteria, plus extra yum!❤️
+Look no further friends, because this Low Carb Chocolate Chip Cookie Cake meets all the criteria, plus extra yum!❤️

 Good things require love and patience—and we put in loooong hours of work and love into this recipe to achieve the best flavor, texture and appearance possible.
 The good news is, it will only take you about 15 minutes to put together and 16 minutes to bake—how easy is that!? 😉